 ONSHORED IN AMERICA

 HELP Inc. was developed as a private-public partnership in the United States.
-With its corporate headquarters located in Phoenix, AZ and its customer support office in Sandy, UT, HELP is dedicated to keeping jobs in the United States.
+With its corporate headquarters located in Phoenix, AZ and its customer support office in West Valley City, UT, HELP is dedicated to keeping jobs in the United States.
 As a result, HELP and its contractors perform all work in America.